Learn how to prepare and use 100 percent organic Liquid Grass Clipping Tea Fertilizer for your plants for free and watch them thrive!

 Things You’ll Need:

 - Tilling Machine or Mower

 - Mow some grass and fill a bucket with it.
 If you get some weeds, leaves, or soil along, it’s not a problem.

 - Dump the clippings till it is 2/3 full.
 Less than this limit is going to make it weak, and more than this extent can displace the water.

 - Cover the bucket with a heavy lid and place it in the shade, letting it steep.

 - In 1-2 weeks, your fertilizer will be ready.

-Note: You can sprinkle some water in the bucket before you add grass to it.
+Note: Sprinkle some water in the bucket before you add grass to it.
 This adds atmospheric oxygen and CO2 to the water.
 The process of agitation helps in moving the nutrients out of the grass.